-Many experts predict that High Frame Rate video, or HFR, will be the next big thing in AV technology.
+Many experts predicted that High Frame Rate video, or HFR, would be the next big thing in AV technology.
 But what is it and what does it mean for you?
-From watching live TV at home to going out to see a film at the cinema, our razor-sharp guide explains everything you need to know about HFR.

 Related: What is HDR?